-Harvest is our go to for that.
+Harvest is our go-to for that.
 We respect the time that the client has paid us for and we respect the autonomy that we strive to provide staff so we work to balance those.

 How often do you have internal workshops concerning product and strategy?
 Who is involved and are these recurring events?

 We tend to do a lot of internal, informal knowledge sharing on Slack.
-We have an entire research channel in Slack where PM’s, Strategy, and design leads post things often and share thoughts around product & strategy there.
+We have an entire research channel in Slack where PMs, Strategy, and design leads post things often and share thoughts around product & strategy there.
 As for actual workshops: that’s something we’re working on implementing.
 The team has more than doubled in the last 6 months, so it’s something we believe to be essential but just have to find the time to make happen.

 I appreciate the template of questions you have given for talking to a client/stakeholder.
 How have you gone about handling intense disagreement over strategy?
-Body language, or other stakeholders to back you up come to mind or communication styles?
+Body language, or other stakeholders to back you up to come to mind or communication styles?

 Because of the way we strive to frame these questions (we’re working to build a great product vs. turning it into an us against them approach) I find that the stakeholders tend to take it well.
 When it’s clear that the intention of the question is to serve their product more than anything else, it dilutes the intensity of the conversation.
-There have been occasions where you just know that there’s certain hills you don’t need to die on but I believe that goes for everyone working in product, everywhere.
+There have been occasions where you just know that there are certain hills you don’t need to die on but I believe that goes for everyone working in product, everywhere.

 When clients hire your team to go in and help with product, what is the big pain point or need that they’re experiencing which results in their decision that it’s time to get serious about having agency help?
 In a way, what is the problem that Metalab, as a product, is tackling?
 How did work with companies like Slack come about?

 Q2: Most work we do is referral from great partners we’ve worked with in the past including that project.
-As for the other questions: There’s so many answers to that to be honest.
+As for the other questions: There are so many answers to that, to be honest.
 Sometimes it’s that the client doesn’t have the resources/capacity to do the product work in the timeframe they want to get it done, sometimes it’s that they’re new to the consumer product industry but have a great idea and need assistance with product and execution of getting that to market, and sometimes it’s because they have a large team and we help that large team with complex needs sort out what makes the best product.
 I wouldn’t say there’s a standard reason, but a mix of all of those.

-If you could recommend up to 3 books / thought leaders to follow / articles / for someone new to the world of PM what would they be?
+If you could recommend up to 3 books/thought leaders to follow/articles for someone new to the world of PM, what would they be?

-That’s a vague answer, but it feels as many are in search of that one article or book or person to guide them, when it’s a collection of guidance and insights from many different areas and applying it in a way that works for you and your role and your team.
+That’s a vague answer, but it feels as many are in search of that one article or book or person to guide them when it’s a collection of guidance and insights from many different areas and applying it in a way that works for you and your role and your team.

-At Meta Lab – you did end to end product development – so clients mainly come to you with an idea at the back of a napkin? what do you cover in the first meeting?
+At Meta Lab – you did end-to-end product development – so clients mainly come to you with an idea at the back of a napkin? what do you cover in the first meeting?